mattpolzin/nix-idris2-packages/examples/non-flake/README.md

-This simply example uses the nix idris2 packageset to pull the `ncurses-idris` dependency into an example Idris2 project.
+This simple example uses the nix idris2 packageset to pull the `ncurses-idris` dependency into an example Idris2 project.

 Build the example with `nix-build`.
 Run the example with